-Lynn L. Lane (53) is a nominee to be a director of the Company and was recommended to the Nominating Committee by a Shareholder of the Company.
-Ms. Lane has 31 years of financial business experience, for the last five years as Senior Vice President and Treasurer of R.J.
+Lynn L. Lane (54) has served as a director of the Company since May 2005.
+Ms. Lane has 31 years of financial business experience, for the last five years as Senior Vice President and Treasurer of Reynold's American, Inc., formerly, R.J.
 Reynolds Tobacco Holdings, Inc. which she retired from in August 2004.
-Twenty-eight years of Ms. Lane's business career were at either subsidiaries, affiliates or predecessors of R.J.
+Twenty-eight years of Ms. Lane's business career were at either subsidiaries, affiliates or predecessors of Reynold's American, Inc., formerly, R.J.
 Reynolds Tobacco Holdings, Inc., primarily in positions within the treasury function.
 Ms. Lane earned her Bachelor of Science in accounting from Guilford College and a Bachelor of Arts in economics and business administration from Greensboro College.
 Ms. Lane is a member of the Board of Directors for Southern Community Financial Corporation, a bank at which she serves as chairperson of the audit committee.
 In addition she serves as a trustee for Greensboro College and as a director for the East Carolina University Foundation.